grafana/agent/docs/sources/static/configuration/integrations/azure-exporter-config.md

 [`azure-metrics-exporter`](https://github.com/webdevops/azure-metrics-exporter), used to
 collect metrics from [Azure Monitor](https://azure.microsoft.com/en-us/products/monitor).

-The exporter offers two options for gathering metrics,
+The exporter offers the following two options for gathering metrics.

-1. (Default) Use an [Azure Resource Graph](https://azure.microsoft.com/en-us/get-started/azure-portal/resource-graph/#overview) query to identify resources for gathering metrics
+1. (Default) Use an [Azure Resource Graph](https://azure.microsoft.com/en-us/get-started/azure-portal/resource-graph/#overview) query to identify resources for gathering metrics.
-   1. This will make 1 API call per resource identified
+   1. This query will make one API call per resource identified.
-   1. Subscriptions with a reasonable amount of resources are liable to hit the [12000 requests per hour rate limit](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/request-limits-and-throttling#subscription-and-tenant-limits) azure enforces
+   1. Subscriptions with a reasonable amount of resources can hit the [12000 requests per hour rate limit](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/request-limits-and-throttling#subscription-and-tenant-limits) Azure enforces.
-1. Set the regions to gather metrics from and get metrics for all resources across those regions
+1. Set the regions to gather metrics from and get metrics for all resources across those regions.
-   1. This will make an API call per subscription reducing the number of API calls dramatically
+   1. This option will make one API call per subscription, dramatically reducing the number of API calls.
-   1. This approach does not work with all resource types and Azure's does not document which resource types do/do not work
+   1. This approach does not work with all resource types, and Azure does not document which resource types do or do not work.
-   1. A resource type which is not support will produce errors which look like `Resource type: microsoft.containerservice/managedclusters not enabled for Cross Resource metrics`
+   1. A resource type that is not supported produces errors that look like `Resource type: microsoft.containerservice/managedclusters not enabled for Cross Resource metrics`.
+   1. If you encounter one of these errors you must use the default Azure Resource Graph based option to gather metrics.

 ## List of Supported Services and Metrics
 The exporter supports all metrics defined by Azure Monitor.
 The complete list of available metrics can be found in the [Azure Monitor documentation](https://learn.microsoft.com/en-us/azure/azure-monitor/essentials/metrics-supported).